-- (1) The question of the competent authority's determination to apply the rule of punishment has attracted a number of opinions in contemporary jurisprudence, especially since these opinions are not at their own pace.
-Each of them considers that it is the application of the penalty to fulfil the desirability: - The first directs that the question of applying his rule of the penalty shall be determined by the court which sentenced him to the heaviest penalty. - Second: While the authors have gone against the precedent, the substance of this article makes the application of its rule punishable under the jurisdiction of the correctional institution, and the courts have no role in its application.
+1- The study explained that criminal jurisprudence did not agree on a uniform definition of the situation of multiple offences but rather dealt with that case in the course of our examination, all of which revolved opinions are not at their own pace.
+Each of them considers that it is the application of the penalty to fulfil the desirability:

+- The first directs that the question of applying his rule of the penalty shall be determined by the court which sentenced him to the heaviest penalty. - Second: While the authors have gone against the precedent, the substance of this article makes the application of its rule punishable under the jurisdiction of the correctional institution, and the courts have no role in its application.
 This is confirmed by the judiciary in the legislation, which is the subject of our comparative study through judgements in this regard.
 "The imposition of sentences is to be prosecuted, which is to be vested with the authority to enforce sentences and nothing to do with the courts.